ShannonIanthe/BCS-Algorithms/03_react/block04/desc.md

     Component will unmount in 2
     Component will unmount in 1
     Component will unmount in 0
-    When it reaches 0 the component should unmount itself.
+    When it reaches 0 it should alert('The component will unmount now!').
 Use setInterval.

 ***Your solution goes to the ex04 folder***